ghga-de/ghga-metadata-schema/docs/schema_markdown/Study_attributes.md

 # Slot: attributes

-Custom key/value pairs that further characterizes the Study. (e.g.: approaches - single-cell,_bulk_etc)
+One or more attributes that further characterize this Study.

 URI: [GHGA:Study_attributes](https://w3id.org/GHGA/Study_attributes)